bluenviron/mediamtx/README.md

 ### From a Raspberry Pi Camera

-_rtsp-simple-server_ natively support the Raspberry Pi Camera, enabling high-quality and low-latency video streaming from the camera to any user.
+_MediaMTX_ natively support the Raspberry Pi Camera, enabling high-quality and low-latency video streaming from the camera to any user.
 There are a couple of requisites:

 1. The server must run on a Raspberry Pi, with Raspberry Pi OS bullseye or newer as operative system.
 Both 32 bit and 64 bit operative systems are supported.